karlpokus/websockets-raw/README.md

 Fiddling with the websocket protocol.
 No dependencies.
 A work in progress.

 ### api
-Eventemitter pattern for server and client i.e register event listeners with `on` and `emit` them with data.
+Event emitter pattern for server and client i.e register event listeners with `on` and `emit` them with data.

 # todos
 - [x] ws handshake (Note: the server handshake response requires an empty line in the end.
 Only 4+ hours debugging.
 Good times!)